 a.
-For both the MS and MSD, compare the spiking levels to the concentrations of the native analytes in the sample selected for spiking.
-If the native concentration of a target analyte is high relative to the spiking concentration, then this may contribute a significant uncertainty to the recovery calculations; the MS recovery may not be representative of actual method performance for the matrix.
+For the MS and MSD, compare the spiking levels to the native analyte concentrations in the sample selected for spiking.
+A native analyte concentration that is larger than the spiking concentration will likely contribute significant uncertainty to the MS recovery calculations; the MS recovery may not be representative of actual method performance for the matrix.
 In the absence of other guidance, evaluate the MS recovery when the spiking concentration is at least two times greater than the native analyte concentration.
-If environmental samples were qualified by the laboratory for matrix interference but the spiking levels are low relative to the native analyte concentrations, then the flags must be omitted.
-However, professional judgment is important when evaluating the native analyte concentration relative to the spiking concentration.
-For example, if the spiking concentration is near but less than two times the native analyte concentration, a gross MS recovery failure (e.g., a MS recovery of 5%) is probably indicative of a matrix effect (rather than a low-spiking concentration) and the associated results must be qualified for matrix interference.
-In general, if the MS spiking concentration is between one and two the native analyte concentration, then data qualification is recommended only when gross MS recovery failures occur.
+If environmental samples were qualified for matrix interference but the spiking levels are low relative to the native analyte concentration, omit the flags.
+However, professional judgment is important when evaluating the native analyte concentration is near but less than two times the native analyte concentration, a gross MS recovery failure (e.g., a MS recovery of 5%) is probably indicative of a matrix effect (rather than a low-spiking concentration) and the associated results should be qualified for matrix interference.
+In general, if the MS spiking concentration is between one and two times the native analyte concentration, data qualification is recommended only for MS recovery failures (versus duplicate precision noncompliances).